How to Make Goat's Milk Soap

 Many canned goat's milks are evaporated.
-To make regular strength goat's milk, you add an equal amount of water.
-Using evaporated goat's milk in your soap is sort of a combination of using the fresh and powdered milk when it comes to technique.
+To make regular strength goat's milk, add an equal amount of water.
+Using evaporated goat's milk in your soap is like a combination of using fresh and powdered milk when it comes to technique.

-- Make your lye solution using half of the water called for in the recipe.
-For example, if your recipe calls for 8 oz. of water, make it with four.
-Be careful with this solution, for it will be very strong.
-If the lye doesn't dissolve completely, you can add a few more tablespoons of water, a bit at a time, until it's all dissolved.
+Make your lye solution using half of the water called for in the recipe.
+For example, if your recipe calls for 8 ounces of water, make it with 4 ounces.
+Be careful with this solution, as it will be very strong.
+If the lye doesn't dissolve completely, you can add a few more tablespoons of water, a bit at a time, until it's dissolved.

-- Use goat's milk for the other half of the liquid called for in the recipe.
-So, if your recipe called for 8 oz. of water, use 4 oz. of water to make the lye solution, and set aside 4 oz. of evaporated goat's milk to use later.
+Use goat's milk for the other half of the liquid called for in the recipe.
+So, if your recipe calls for 8 ounces of water, use 4 ounces of water to make the lye solution, and set aside 4 ounces of evaporated goat's milk to use later.

-- Prepare to mix your soap like you normally would, but when it comes time to add the lye solution to the oils, add the liquid goat's milk first.
+Mix your soap as you normally would, but when it comes time to add the lye solution to the oils, add the liquid goat's milk first.
 Stir it well.

-- Then the double-strength lye solution to the mixture and mix until it reaches trace.
+Then, add the double-strength lye solution to the mixture and stir until it reaches trace.

-The color differences between the methods are small.
+The color differences between the above methods are small.
 The batch on the left used liquid goat's milk in an ice bath.
 The batch on the right used powdered goat's milk.
-Part of the orange color is from the actual color differences in the milks: goat farmers say that the color can even change depending on the season.
-Using powdered milk does pretty much eliminate the orange shift.
+Part of the orange color is from the actual color differences in the kinds of milk: Goat farmers say that the color can even change depending on the season.